 In your second year you continue the te reo Māori journey.
-You also complete papers from your chosen minor or elective papers in your area of interest.
+You also complete courses from your chosen minor or elective courses in your area of interest.

-In your final year you develop research techniques to prepare you for your workplace experience (the Te Ara Poutama Work Integrated Learning paper) in your last semester.
+In your final year you develop research techniques to prepare you for your workplace experience (the Te Ara Poutama Work Integrated Learning course) in your last semester.